Ronitt272/DC-Motor-Speed-and-PWM-Control-using-PIC16F877A/README.md

 # MPLAB X Source Files

 1. main.c

--It is responsible for providing initialisations and functions as driver of the program written and or calling the other functions created, also passes the arguments.
+It is responsible for providing initialisations and functions as driver of the program written and or calling the other functions created, also passes the arguments.

 The function ‘Write_LCD’ created is responsible for calling the LCD Routine

 2. PWM.c

--It is responsible for performing Pulse Width Modulation.
+It is responsible for performing Pulse Width Modulation.

 3. lcd.c

--It is responsible for the generating the LCD Display.
+It is responsible for the generating the LCD Display.

 4. delay.c

--It is responsible for generating the required delays.
+It is responsible for generating the required delays.

 5. ADC.c

--It is responsible for performing Analog-to-Digital Conversion.
+It is responsible for performing Analog-to-Digital Conversion.